Teaching Program 2020-2022

 (iii) In silico drug discovery and design.
 The course will illustrate the many ways we can describe, represent and visualize molecules in the computer, the importance of recognizing and understanding the concept of similarity and the physicochemical and topological descriptors.
-The students will learn the use of 3D Quantitative Structure-Activity Relationships (QSARs) approaches as an example to correlate molecular structures with their known biological endpoints.
-The In silico optimization of new molecular entities to enhance potency against the enzyme-binding site of interest will be illustrated (see details).
+The students will learn the use of chemoinformatics approaches and virtual screening as an example to identify molecular structures with potential biological activity (see details).

 (iv) Principles of formulation.
 The course will provide students with basic principles of formulation, illustrating how physical pharmacy principles are applied to the preparation of liquid and semi-solid dosage forms used for topical application of medications and cosmetics (creams, ointments, gels, colloids, patches and sunscreen formulations) (see details).

 - Principles of dermatological symptoms and of skin aging.
 The students receive knowledge on the dermatological symptoms, and the clinical features of disorders, including skin photo-ageing and photoprotection.
-The course will highlight the current unmet medical needs.
+The course will highlight the current unmet medical needs (see details).

 - Strategies for the synthesis, extraction of novel compounds, formulation and analysis of dermatological products.
 This course makes use of formal lectures as well as of experiments in laboratory.
 At the end of this course, students will be able to conduct a synthesis, from the setup of the reaction to the purification of the product, to perform extraction and distillation of natural sources, formulate a dermatological product, evaluate its quality and interpret data.
 In particular, students will be provided with: